1991 Armenian independence referendum

 An independence referendum was held in the Armenia SSR on 21 September 1991 to determine whether to secede from the Soviet Union.
 It followed a declaration of independence on 23 August 1990.
 99.5% of voters voted in favour, with a turnout of 95%.
 The country officially became an independent state on 23 September 1991.

 Background

 The May 1990 Armenian Supreme Soviet election resulted in the formation of a non-Communist government led by Levon Ter-Petrosyan, chairman of the Pan-Armenian National Movement.

+On 23 August 1990, the Supreme Soviet of the Armenian SSR adopted the Declaration of State Sovereignty of Armenia, which marked the beginning of the process of establishing independent statehood.
+It was declared that the Republic of Armenia was a sovereign state endowed with independence.
+The Constitution of the USSR and the laws of the USSR ceased to apply in the territory of the Republic.
+In order to ensure its security and inviolability of its borders, the Republic of Armenia established its own Armed Forces, internal troops, state and public security bodies subordinate to the Supreme Soviet.

 In December 1990, Mikhail Gorbachev proposed a referendum on the continuation of the Soviet Union, as a federative state.
 The Ter-Petrosyan government rejected the proposal on 1 March 1991 and decided instead to hold a referendum on independence.

+The referendum was scheduled for 21 September 1991.
+The Presidium of the Supreme Soviet of the Republic was given the right "in case of a sharp change in the situation to decide on an early referendum".

+On 21 September 1991, the referendum was held.
+The majority of citizens with the right to vote answered this question in the affirmative.

+On 23 September 1991, the Supreme Council of Armenia confirmed the republic's secession from the USSR based on the results of the referendum.

 Results

 Aftermath

 Following the referendum, Soviet president Mikhail Gorbachev unsuccessfully attempted to persuade Armenia to join the Union of Soviet Sovereign Republics.
 However, the Armenian government signed an economic treaty with Russia that created a free-trade zone.

 Levon Ter-Petrosyan was elected the first president of Armenia in November 1991 and Armenia formally gained independence on 26 December 1991.